keyagarg/Occultation_Script_Generation_Python/README.md

-# Occultation_Script_Generation_Python
+# UVA Occultation Script Generation with Python
-Python conversion of awk code to generate sequence scripts in Sharpcap
+his is a Python conversion of awk code to generate sequence scripts in Sharpcap